ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 Why creating this "simplified version" shader?
 -------------------
-Lots of my shader friends are looking for an toon lit example shader in URP, so I want them to switch to URP with me, so I decided to provide one.
+Lots of my shader friends are looking for a toon lit example shader in URP, so I want them to switch to URP with me, so I decided to provide one.

 Some screenshots from the original shader:
 -------------------